 5. Cuba Libre

-The Cuba Libre is a blend of Coca-Cola, Rum, and limes.
+The Cuba Libre is a blend of Coke, rum, and limes.
 It was created around the time the Americans freed the Caribbean island from the Spanish.
 The situation turned sour quickly, but the drink became an evergreen.

 6. Canchánchara Rum Cocktail